akhilakambhatla/WebScrapping_PinnacleMinds/README.md

 ```python
 python webscrapper.py
 ```
-It takes the url as input (with search term and location) and extracts the contact data and export it to output.csv file.
+It takes the url as input (with search term and location) and extracts the contact information and export it to output.csv file. <br>
-Input: User Given URL:
+Input: User Given URL: <br>
-Output: company name, website, address and phone number are extracted and saved it in .csv file.
+Output: company name, website, address and phone number are extracted and saved it in .csv file.  <br>

 2. PineCone Database

 ```python
 python pinecone.py
 ```
-this scripts takes output.csv file and add the extracted data into pinecone database.
+this scripts takes output.csv file and add the extracted data into pinecone database. <br>
-NOTE: Before running this script, you need to create your own API key from pinecone.io for accessing your own Database.
+NOTE: Before running this script, you need to create your own API key from pinecone.io for accessing your own Database.<br>
-Input: output.csv
+Input: output.csv<br>
 Output: importing to Pinecone DB.
-You can verify it in your portal after login at pinecone.io (.home/database/indexes)
+You can verify it in your portal after login at pinecone.io (.home/database/indexes)<br>

 3. Exporting from Pinecone DB

 ```python
 python export_data.py
 ```
-This script exports the data from your pinecone database to pinecone_export.csv file. this script is for verification purposes.
+This script exports the data from your pinecone database to pinecone_export.csv file. this script is for verification purposes. <br>
-Input: your own Pinecone API Key.
+Input: your own Pinecone API Key. <br>
-Output: pinecone_export.csv file.
+Output: pinecone_export.csv file. <br>

 ## References Taken from:

-- Yellow Pages for providing publicly accessible business data
+- Yellow Pages for providing publicly accessible business data<br>
-- Pinecone for vector database infrastructure
+- Pinecone for vector database infrastructure<br>
-- Selenium community for dynamic webscrapping.
+- Selenium community for dynamic webscrapping. <br>